mrbrowning/queueing/README.md

 their checkout duration.
 The number of lines is equal to or less than the number of kiosks.

+Finally, I'm aware that queueing theory probably has something to say about this, but the only result from that particular branch of mathematics that I'm familiar with is Little's Law, and this seemed like a fun project for a Saturday morning.

 Quick start
 -----------